 Bringing the world together

-Some time ago whilst living in North London, I noticed a common narrative coming from some politicians and sections of the media which troubled me.
+Some time ago whilst living in North London, I noticed a narrative coming from some politicians and sections of the media which troubled me.
 It was: that people of differing cultures couldn't or weren't supposed to live together or side by side.
-This message of divisiveness and suspicion seemed outdated and backward and it felt as though the truth was being distorted.

-'With conflict being a necessary and vital part of life, can we choose its form?'
+It asks the question, "With conflict a part of life, can we choose its form?"

 It plays Mythical Beats and it is called, The Gathering of Drums